solidify/vsts-task-fail/src/Docs/overview.md

 - Default mode for the task is to fail.
 If the specified date or expression cannot be resolved the task will always fail.
 - Date must be in yyyy-MM-dd format.
-- Expression must be a valid expression for the PowerShell Invoke-Command cmdlet.
+- Expression must be a valid expression for the PowerShell Invoke-Expression cmdlet.
 - An error or warning will be logged depending on if failure condition is triggered or not.